PHYSICIAN REFERRALS AND BENEFITS

 that the research study was “kept secret for the participant in accordance

 with the tradition of Santa’s elves.”)
 (3) Another Danish study looked

 at issues like belief in Santa and relationship length that may influence

-the months following the holidays.
+divorce rates of doctors just after the holidays.
 Divorce rates rose least for general

 practitioners whose relationships were also reported to be longer